avniproject/avni-website/src/pages/blog/2022-04-19-field-visit-rejuvenating-water-bodies.md

 ![](/img/2022-04-19-field-visit-rejuvenating-water-bodies/lake3-pic1.jpeg)<pre>Is this really a lake?</pre>
 ----------------------------

 In fact, there were clues to indicate these were really lakes.
 There was a culvert close by.
-Naveen (from KPMG.
-KPMG handles project management for the RWB programme) showed me some plants that exclusively grow along the shore of lakes.
+Naveen (who is part of the project management team for the programme) showed me some plants that exclusively grow along the shore of lakes.

 ![](/img/2022-04-19-field-visit-rejuvenating-water-bodies/lake3-flowering-plant.jpeg)<pre>Plants found around lakes</pre>
 ----------------------------